Registration for this event has ended. Please join us next semester.

 - Aim for a 24-hour turnaround – If you reply within about 24 hours, you’re still being professional and many issues get sorted out without you.
 Recognize when the pressure to reply is real and required for things to get done, and when it is all in your head to “appear” responsive.

-- Place tough emails on to-do list or choose if you’d like to use Superstars or Labels as your “action flags” in your email and come back to it.
+- Defer.
+Place tough emails on to-do list, use Superstars or Labels as your “action flags” in your email to come back to those emails later, or use the snooze feature to have it temporarily removed from your inbox to come back at a later time.
 Most of us work best when focusing on a single task for 45 minutes at a time and taking a short break afterward.
 Continue clearing out your inbox (single task) and later come back to message that needs more thoughtful reply.

 - By-pass email if you can get the task taken care of by popping over to someone’s office or with a 5-minute phone call, do that instead.